01 November 2017

 Anno thirty-one August 2017

-Growing on Shaw Island, WA.
+A favorite specimen from Shaw Island, WA.

 The culture for the 'alba' seeds will be the same as for Carol's Digitalis purpurea also listed for viewing here.